allenai/forces/README.md

 We have also provided the code for generating the simulations.
 You need to load `scene_gen.blend` in Blender game engine.
 It saves the initial and final pose of the objects in `initial` and `final` directories, respectively.

 ### License
-This code is released under MIT License.
+This code is released under Apache 2.0 license.